eyedia/aarbac/README.md

 ### Getting started with real world
 1. Get [aarbac](https://www.nuget.org/packages/aarbac.NET/) from nuget.
 2. As you may have guessed, you don't need .mdf, .ldf, test.csv, test.txt files.
 So feel free to delete those, or keep those as is.
-3. aarbac comes with command line utility named aarbac.exe.
-Go to command prompt of the package folder and run various commands to ferform following:
+3. Go to command prompt of the package folder and run aarbac.exe commands to...

-    1. Create aarbac repository, consists of 4 tables:
+    1. Create aarbac repository (only 4 tables)
-        1. Separate aarbac database - aarbac.exe -d
-        2. Create aarbac tables on your existing database - aarbac.exe -d -e
-    2. Create aarbac instance for your application, basically insert a record into rbac table.
+    2. For each of your applications, you need to create:
+        1. aarbac instance.
+This operation will extract metadata of your application database and insert into rbac table, which will be used to create roles.
         3. Create users & roles.

 [See WIKI](https://github.com/eyedia/aarbac/wiki)

 ### aarbac REST API